MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-extranet.md

 If you have Web Application Proxy (WAP) servers

 - Ping the federation service name e.g. fs.contoso.com and confirm if the IP address that it resolves to is one of the WAP servers or the load balancer in front of the WAP servers.
-- In the DNS server hosting the service name externally, check that there is an A record for the federation service (e.g. fs.contoso.com) pointing to the WAP server or load balancer in front of the WAP servers
+- In the DNS server hosting the service name externally, check that there's an A record for the federation service (e.g. fs.contoso.com) pointing to the WAP server or load balancer in front of the WAP servers

 ### Load Balancer

-- Check that the firewall is not blocking traffic between AD FS and the load balancer, and between WAP and the load balancer
+- Check that the firewall isn't blocking traffic between AD FS and the load balancer, and between WAP and the load balancer
 - If probe is enabled
-- If you are running Windows Server 2012 R2, confirm that the August 2014 Windows Server 2012 R2 Update rollup (KB.2975719) is installed
+- If your running Windows Server 2012 R2, confirm that the August 2014 Windows Server 2012 R2 Update rollup (KB.2975719) is installed
 - Check if port 80 is enabled in the firewall on the WAP and AD FS servers
 - Ensure that probe is set for port 80 and endpoint /adfs/probe